CartoDB/academy/courses/04-sql-postgis/lesson-1.md

   earthquake_sql
 {% endhighlight %}

 The spaces and new lines are added to make it more readable.
 SQL is very forgiving about whitespace, so it will run as printed.
+This query produces the table you will be needing for the next section.

 _Pro Tip:_ In spatial functions, if an option is available that includes the `boolean use_spheroid` option, it will achieve the same result as casting your results using the `::geography` method.
 You could use it as follows: